 Coming to Bui Vien at night, tourists see many young people sitting on plastic chairs along the sides of the street, taking drags off cigarettes and exhaling smoke out of the sides of their mouths.
 The street is a like a concentrated version of the city as a whole with various restaurants, pubs, bars, clubs, massage services, hotels, street vendors with food and drinks, coffee shops, tattoo services, and transportation for tourists.
 Adding to the noisy atmosphere of the street are the overlapping beats of music from pubs and bars.
 Visitors can easily get carried away and unknowingly do some shuffling along with the loud music.
 This is where people with nine-to-five jobs gather at night to catch up with friends and grab a drink to let off some steam after a hard day at work.

 Because the street is always chaotic, it is infamous for its drawbacks.
 There are frequent cases of stealing there, so make sure to keep an eye on your belongings.
-Last but not least, try not to drink too much because the connecting flight is awaiting.
+Check out my article for Safety Tips for Ho Chi Minh City to keep yourself safe.

 Address: Bui Vien Street, Pham Ngu Lao Ward, District 1